Best Time to Visit Seoul: When to Go & Weather Guide

 What to wear in summer

-To stay comfortable, you’re gonna want to go light.
-Lightweight moisture-wicking travel pants or shorts are a great idea to keep you cool in the dead heat of summer and let you dry off quickly should a quick burst of rain dampen your spirits.
-You’ll want to keep a travel umbrella as well as an ultralight rain jacket handy in a top-rated travel daypack to deal with the inevitable last-minute downpours.
+To stay comfortable in summer, you’re gonna want to go light.
+Lightweight, moisture-wicking travel pants or shorts are a great idea.
+They’ll help keep you cool in the dead heat of summer and let you dry off quickly should a burst of rain dampen your spirits.
+You’ll also want to keep a travel umbrella and ultralight rain jacket handy to deal with the inevitable last-minute downpours.

 Sunset over Han River